5T33Z0/Clover-Crate/SMBIOS/README.md

 	![SMBIOS_11,4](https://user-images.githubusercontent.com/76865553/139640510-0140ff1e-759b-4d75-846d-205db078197a.png)

-	**IMPORTANT**: Fields highlighted in cyan *should always be deleted before sharing your `config.plist`*.
-Also, if you get an error message about outdated firmware during macOS installation, click on "Update Firmware only" and then select the same Mac Model from the dropdown menu again.
-This keeps your Serial, etc. and will only update the firmware information, so you can install macOS successfully.
 5. Once you have generated your `SMBIOS`, head over to the `RTVariables` section.
 6. Copy the number for `MLB` (=Board Serial Number) shown in the "Info" windows to the `MLB` field and select "UseMacAddr0" from the dropdown menu.
 This is a must for enabling FaceTime.

-**DONE**.
+7. Save your config.

+> [!IMPORTANT]
+>
+> - Fields highlighted in *cyan* should always be deleted before sharing your `config.plist`.
+> - If you get an error message about outdated firmware during macOS installation, click on "Update Firmware only" and then select the same Mac Model from the dropdown menu again.
+This keeps your Serial, etc. and will only update the firmware information, so you can install macOS successfully.

 ## SMBIOS auto-switcher
 Clover r5152 introduced an [SMBIOS auto-switcher](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2806690) which allows having more than one SMBIOS section in your config and switch between them based on the detected version of macOS.
 Use `SMBIOS_osname` to asign different SMBIOSes to different versions of macOS. to See screenshot for details: <brails>![](https://www.insanelymac.com/uploads/monthly_2023_06/1571006057_Screenshot2023-06-17at21_52_41.png.5d592f1d7c4ac749ffbe48b7d58fcbcc.png)